Self-Employed Tax Calculator UK 2026/27

 |---|---|---|---|---|

-Self-employed people pay slightly more NI in the main band (9% vs 8%) but avoid the 15% employer NI that their employed counterparts' employers pay separately.
+Self-employed people pay less NI in the main band (Class 4 at 6% vs Class 1 at 8%, with no compulsory Class 2 since April 2024) and also avoid the 15% employer NI that their employed counterparts' employers pay separately.

 Payments on Account: what to budget for